norfabagas/place-sharing-site/README.md

 ### Configuration
 - Clone this repository
 - Copy .env.example and paste it as .env
-- Fill in all required credentials (DB name, username, password, host, port for [dev, test, prod])
+- Fill in all required credentials (DB name, username, password, host, port for [dev, test, prod], GOOGLE_API_KEY)
 - Run `bundle install` to install all required libraries
-- Run `yarn install` to add all required libraries
+- Run `yarn install` and `yarn install --check-files` (if needed) to add all required libraries

 ### Database creation
 - Before running the app, create the database first (`rake db:create`)